 Course Name Social Development

-Course Number 0AVA314
+Course Number OAVA314

 Credits 1.0 Credits

 Adaptation years 1, 2 Year

 Class hold days FallAB Thu4

 Instructor Mari Minowa

 Overview This class is an introduction to the analysis of social development.
 We will

 Overview focus on several key topics, such as poverty, inequality, education, labor

 market, etc. to understand the key concept used in evaluating policy

 effectiveness, and to learn how empirical analysis can shed light on some

 important policy debates.
 We will review selected economic empirical research

 papers, learning how empirical data analyses are applied to problems in social

 development with the hope of improving policy design and implementation.

 Remarks Organized by Tsukuba.

-Reliarks Lectures are conducted in English.
+Lectures are conducted in English.

-face-to-face(partially online)

-. ,
+face-to-face

-Course Type Identical to OABCOO5 in Degree Programs in Humanities and Social Sciences.
+Identical to OABCOO5 in Degree Programs in Humanities and Social Sciences.

+Course Type lectures
-Relation to Degree 1 Constal propose competence: Knowledge application Management

-1. General-propose competence: Knowledge application, Management,
+Relation to Degree 1.
+General-propose competence: Knowledge application, Management,

 Program Competences Internationality

 2. Degree program competence: Knowledge, analytical skills, and a sense of

 mission regarding international affairs and policies and global-scale issues,

-Course Objectives Basic knowledge and practical skills in sports, physical education, and health
+Basic knowledge and practical skills in sports, physical education, and health

-Course Objectives (Learning Outcomes) For a selected topic in the area of economic and social development of
+Course Objectives For a selected topic in the area of economic and social development of

 (Learning Outcomes) developing countries and regions, students will learn the foundations of

 existing research frontier.

 This year, we will select the topic of "poverty" and try to gain understanding

 of poverty from various different perspectives, such as the history of thought

 on poverty, measures and methods on researching poverty, and policy impact

+evaluations.

-Class Cabadula evaluations.
-Using the textbook indicated below, we will cover a broad range of topics on
+Class Schedule Using the textbook indicated below, we will cover a broad range of topics on

-Class Schedule

 poverty.

 Each week, students will read a chapter from the textbook so they can bring

 their own perspectives and questions to the class discussion.

 (1) Introduction

 Class planning

 Origins of the idea of world free of poverty

 (2) New thinking of poverty after 1950

 The second poverty enlightenment

 (3) Measuring welfare

 Concepts of welfare

 Using household surveys

 (4) Poverty Lines

 Objective poverty lines

 Subjective poverty lines

 (5) Poverty and inequality measures